 I’m excited to see the completed building and am already looking forward to next year’s AJ Retrofit Live conference.

-Browse our news page for updates on some of Soiltechnics’ own future projects.
+Browse our news page for updates on some of Soiltechnics’ own future projects, or get in touch with a member of our team today at enquiries@soiltechnics.net to learn more about the services we offer.

 Dr Matthew Hooper